 - A statement of how this study relates to ongoing projects.

-- A location map showing target area, which must be in the contiguous United States and no more than 40 km2.
+- A location map showing target area, which must be in the contiguous United States (or within 100 mi of Anchorage/Fairbanks) and no more than 40 sq km (or 2 sq km for UAS platform).

 Additional submission information:

 - This is a single project/single year proposal.
 Repeat data collection proposals will not be supported.

-- Seed proposals are for ALSM (airborne lidar) data with optional waveform data or aerial photography (with limited processing) and do not include other types of data collection (e.g., terrestrial lidar, or hyperspectral imaging).
+- Seed proposals are for ALSM (airborne lidar) data and do not include other types of data collection (e.g., aerial photography, terrestrial lidar, or hyperspectral imaging).

 - Proposals that do not follow the format outlined in the NCALM Format Guidelines and Proposal Form will be returned without review.